Romney backs vote on Supreme Court nominee, clearing way for Trump

 Given his criticisms of Trump and vote to remove him from office during the impeachment trial earlier this year, there was some question about where Romney would come down on a Supreme Court nominee.
 And though Romney’s position doesn’t mean Trump’s yet-to-be-named nominee will definitely have the votes to be confirmed, it does mean McConnell and Trump can move forward without delay.

-Senate Republicans on the Judiciary Committee met midday Tuesday to discuss different scenarios for how quickly they can process the nominee, but no final decision was made.
-Around the same time as Trump's tweet, Republicans decided to wait to announce their schedule until Trump makes his pick, said Sen. Josh Hawley (R-Mo.).
+Senate Republicans on the Judiciary Committee met midday Tuesday to discuss different scenarios for how quickly they can process the nominee.
+No final decision was made, but a hearing could take place starting the week of October 12, according to a GOP aide.
+Around the same time as Trump's tweet, Republicans also decided to wait to announce their schedule until Trump makes his pick, said Sen. Josh Hawley (R-Mo.).

 GOP leaders are still mulling whether to try to fill the vacancy before the election or wait until a lame-duck session, but the prevailing view in the party is to move as quickly as possible.